The Missing Brother Mystery

 Corroborating evidence: Multiple record types confirming same facts

-The Breakthrough Discovery: An 1883 baptism record for Owen's son William listed "William Thornton" as sponsor—the first concrete connection between Owen and the mysterious "Thornton" surname.
+The Breakthrough Discovery: After six years of systematic research, the crucial breakthrough came in March 2024: an 1883 baptism record for Owen's son William listed "William Thornton" as sponsor—the first concrete connection between Owen and the mysterious "Thornton" surname.

 Map of County Monaghan showing Donaghmoyne Parish